sagarchauhan005/aws-ec2-ci-deployer/README.md

   - Check for the `.htaccess` file or `apache.conf` file for appropriate configuration.

 - `Any issues with webhook`
-  - Try running `service webhook restart`
+  - Try running `service webhook restart` or `service ssh restart`
+  - Enable `webhook history` in bitbucket to check the success of webhook calls.

 # Important Steps